 - Environment - 10 variations

-See the chart below on how each group of vehicles has been divided
+Taking into account vehicle desirability, the chart below displays how each group of vehicles has been divided.

 See the chart below for how group G1 has been broken down

 Now, let’s move on to a more common group and analyze G6 and G7 as a sample.
-There are 15 models in G6 and 19 models in G7.
-Giving us 2,300 NFTs from G7 and 1670 NFTs from G6.
-Remember this is just the base model.
-We will add more rarity for each NFT once we introduce the additional asset classes.
+There are 15 models in G6 (1,083 total NFTs) and 19 models in G7 (1,454 total NFTs).
+Keep in mind this is only the base model; more rarity differentiators will be added to each NFT with additional traits.

 See the chart below for how groups G6 and G7 have been broken down